softbankrobotics-labs/pepper-orientation-anims/README.md

-# Animation Orientations
+# Orientation Animations

-This is a set of animations for Pepper the robot, using the QiSDK.
+This is a set of animations for Pepper the robot, using the QiSDK, allowing Pepper to point in various directions.

 See https://developer.softbankrobotics.com/pepper-qisdk